Azure/azure-sdk-for-python/scripts/pylint_custom_plugin/README.md

 ```

 The pylint custom checkers for SDK guidelines fall into messages range C4717 - C4738.
 You will know you came across a custom checker if it contains a link to the guidelines.

+In the case of a false positive, use the disable command to remove the pylint error.

 **Guidelines that are currently linted:**